Ezepheros/Probability-Density-Function-Creator-and-Visualizer/README.md

 # Probability Density Function Creator and Visualizer

 ## Project Overview
 This application will allow a user to create their own **probability mass function**(*pmf*).
 After creating their *pmf*, users will be able to generate random numbers which follow their *pmf*.
 Later on, they will be able to draw their own pmf and generate points with their *pmfs*.
 Statistics enthusiasts, students and researchers may want to use this tool to visualize typical results from custom probability distributions.
-It can also be used by someone who wants to make a decision with an abnormal *pmf* to generate random numbers.I am personally interested in this type of tool because I am a stats enthusiast and I like playing around with probability related stuff to observe variance and typical behaviours.
-I am also interested in Machine Learning as a field and that uses a lot of statistics related methods.
+It can also be used by someone who wants to make a decision with an abnormal *pmf* to generate random numbers.

 ## User Stories
 - As a user I want to be able to assign probabilities to certain numeric values and add those pairs to a *pmf*